Support Groups &

 supporting awareness of initiatives

-The Alberta Trans Health Network is open to anyone working in trans health in Alberta, or who has an interest in doing so.
-Please consider joining!"
+The Prairies Trans Health Network is open to anyone working in trans health across the Prairies, or who has an interest in doing so.
+Please consider joining!

 Trans Wellness Initiative

 An Alberta-based website of supports for transgender people.